Trending Topics

 Replacing the phrase “my department” with the more inclusive “our department” highlights teamwork and accountability

-As 2023 takes the forefront in a few days, New Year’s resolutions will become top of mind – and many will have a positive effect on our behavior.
+In late December and early January, New Year’s resolutions are top of mind – and many will have a positive effect on our behavior.
 Some of us will concentrate on eating healthier, exercising regularly or attempting to get a consistent amount of quality sleep.
 Some may decide to move from operations to staff duty, or vice versa.
 Others may make a resolution to spend more time with family, especially if their children are growing up and soon may be away at college, or on their own.

 But what about resolutions related to our work?
 Do the major issues affecting the fire service require us to be cognizant of changes in perspective as to how we lead and manage?